-The purpose of the seed funding is to facilitate community work aligned with INCF’s mission and strategic objectives.
+The purpose of the funding is to facilitate community work aligned with INCF’s mission and strategic objectives.
 We welcome applications from researchers in all fields related to neuroinformatics, including (but not limited to) data- and knowledge-bases of the nervous system from molecular to behavioral levels; tools for the acquisition, analysis, and visualization of nervous system data; and theoretical, computational, and simulation environments for modeling the brain.

 Who will review my application?

 Review is carried out by the INCF Training and Education Committee.
 The INCF Secretariat administers the process.
 Funding is awarded based on the review results.
-Read the INCF seed funding review criteria.
+Read the INCF funding review criteria.

 Can I submit more than one application?

 You can submit several applications.
 Those that fulfill the eligibility requirements will be reviewed.

 Valid submissions enter the review process.
 Reviews are conducted based on funding review criteria agreed by the INCF Training and Education Committee.
 The INCF Secretariat awards funding according to the ranked list of proposals from the review.
 Awards are expected to be made in June 2018.

 Submissions that do not fulfill the eligibility criteria are removed by the INCF Secretariat and applicants informed.

 Course Grant applications will get 100% of funds following the award.